 Box Description Dispositions Select an option as described in the following table.
 Option Description Clear Select this option if the defects raised for the non-conformance are not considered as defects.
 Continue to process Select this option if you want to allow work on the serials/lots, and then select the operation until which you can continue the work, in the USE UNTIL/REWORK OPERATION box.
-When you do so, the status of the operation during which the defect was raised changes from on hold to in progress, and the operation that you select in the USE UNTIL/ REWORK OPERATION box changes to On Hold.
+When you do so, the status of the operation during which the defect was raised changes from on hold to in progress, and the operation that you select in the USE UNTIL/REWORK OPERATION box changes to On Hold.
 Note: If the operation at which the non-conformance has been created on the serial/lot is the last operation in the route, you cannot select this disposition method.
 Scrap Select this option if you want to discard the defective serials/lots.
 Use as is Select this option to use the serials/lots in the operations as they are.
-Scrap Select this option to discard the serials/lots.
+Scrap Select this option to discard the serials/ lots.
 Rework Select this option to rework on the serials/lots, and then select the operation during which the serials/lots should be reworked, in the USE UNTIL/REWORK OPERATION box.
-MRB Select this option to indicate that the defects must be reviewed by the material board, thus deferring the disposition to a later date.
+MRB A value is re Select this option to indicate that the defects must be reviewed by the material board, thus deferring the disposition to a later date.
 This will allow the quality team in your organization to determine the correct disposition method.

-A value is required.
-USE UNTIL/REWORK OPERATION This box appears only for • Rework • Continue to process r the following disposition methods: Select the operation until which the serial/lot can be processed.
-A value is required.
-After the serial/lot reaches the operation that you have specified, it must be disposed again.
-DEFECT REASON Select a corrective dispo associated subreasons, a sition action reason and the as applicable. enter a disposition action reason to act the reason from the reasons list.
-ADDITIONAL INFORMATION of the supplier, or any inf nation, such as a URL, contact detail formation that is helpful to perform of the non-conformance.
+Box Description USE UNTIL/REWORK OPERATION This box appears only for the following disposition methods: DEFECT REASON Select a corrective disposition action reason and the associated subreasons, as applicable. i Tip: In the Search box, enter a disposition action reason to search for, and then select the reason from the reasons list.
+ADDITIONAL INFORMATION Enter any relevant information, such as a URL, contact details of the supplier, or any information that is helpful to perform the root cause analysis of the nonconformance.